 (c) Agencies shall evaluate all regulatory coverage in agency acquisition regulations to determine if it could apply to other agencies.
-Coverage that is not peculiar to one agency shall be recommended
+Coverage that is not peculiar to one agency shall be recommended for inclusion in the FAR.

-Subpart 1.4 - Deviations from the FAR
+Subpart 1.4-Deviations from the FAR